sanchitpandey/zipbruteforcer/README.md

 # zipbruteforcer
-This is the script i created for Google Code In 2019.
+This is a simple and straightforward script in python to bruteforce a protected zip using a wordlist.
 Feel free to improve this further!